theory/justatheory/content/post/tech/blockchain-hype-cycle.md

 Blockchains are inarguably useful tools, like databases or encryption algorithms, and we in the technology business should do our best to understand how they work and figure out the applications for which they make sense.
-I’m still trying to wrap my mind around blockchains, but one thing I understand very
+I'm still trying to wrap my mind around blockchains, but one thing I understand very
-well: **they're not a panacea.** The industry overall won’t see true benefits from blockchains for a couple of years, once the practicalities have been worked out and the nonsense has subsided.
+well: **they're not a panacea.** The industry overall won't see true benefits from blockchains for a couple of years, once the practicalities have been worked out and the nonsense has subsided.
 We should learn and contribute to those practicalities, but as for the [hype cycle], for now I just hold my nose.